128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-per-service    Apply this rate limit policy at a per-service granularity. shared         This rate limit policy may be shared across different services.
+- per-service: Apply this rate limit policy at a per-service granularity.
+- shared: This rate limit policy may be shared across different services.

 ## `configure authority router rate-limit-policy name`